yokawasa/azure-functions-python-samples/blob-trigger-blob-in-out-bindings/README.md

 3. The function encrypts the content in clear_text variable using ROT13 encyrption and assign the encrypted content into encrypted_text variable
 4. The function stores the encrypted content into a file named `{blobname}-encoded.{blobextension}` in a container named `outputcontainer4funcs`

-[NOTE] You can NOT get the blob name in the Blob Trigger function.
+[NOTE] In python code, you can NOT get the blob name in the Blob Trigger function.
 Use another mechanism to trigger the blob processing, such as a queue message that contains the blob name.
 See the blob input bindings example in [this page](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob#input---example) for more detail.

 Seel Also a sample where you can get the blob file name using queue trigger - [queue-trigger-blob-in-bindings](../queue-trigger-blob-in-binding/)